doyousketch2/afk/README.md

 - [x] menu, so you can add common nicknames
 - [x] save nicknames
 - [x] first AFK response will be in-game chat for all to see
-- [x] further responses will be /msg'd back to player
+- [x] any further responses will be /msg'd back to player

 known limitations:
 - [ ] you can't use this with another CSM that has custom message responses.